 By limiting your child’s exposure to high levels of sound, noise-induced hearing loss is preventable.

-To give you an idea when noise could pose a problem, here are a few other situations where noise-canceling headphones could be of use:
+While not a necessity, here are a few situations where noise-canceling headphones could be beneficial:

 - Music events.